Meet Our Team

 As a member of the Australian Society of Rehabilitation Counsellors (ASORC), I adhere to the ASORC Code of Ethics and also maintain a current National Police Check, Working with Children and Vulnerable Person checks, Aged Care Sector Employment Screening and Safe Environments for Children and Young People certification.

-Nat Lippiatt – Therapy Assistant (Level 2)
+Nat Lippiatt – (she/her) – Therapy Assistant (Level 2)

 Hi, I’m Nat, a dedicated parent of three amazing teenagers.
 My journey through parenthood has been filled with unique challenges and incredible growth, as my family navigates the intricate world of neurodiversity.